skylarmb/reddit-css/README.md

 - Hides the sidebar (hover to reveal)
 - Makes youtube videos the full width of your screen

-If you would like to use these styles, add `https://rawgit.com/skylarmb/reddit-css/master/main.css` to your RES Stylesheet loader
+If you would like to use these styles, paste `https://github.com/skylarmb/reddit-css/blob/master/main.css` into [RawGit](https://rawgit.com/) and copy the production URL into to your RES Stylesheet loader